FoundationDB/fdb-build-support/README.md

 ```

 ## Some Notes

 * The centos6 images are deprecated, and have fallen behind the centos7 images.
 The definitions are here, primarily, for posterity to see.
-* The centos7 images are the current active development environment.
+* The centos7 images are deprecated, and have fallen behind the rockylinux9 images.
+The definitions are here, primarily, for posterity to see.
-* The centos8 images are an experiment at this time.
-They have not been vetted for active development, and with CentOS 8 being EOL at the beginning of 2022, this platform will have to shift to an alternative distribution.
+* The rockylinux9 images are the current active development environment.
 * The windows images are maintained by the team at Doxense.